Red sky at night: the science of beautiful sunsets

 18 July 2018

 'A red sky at night is a shepherd’s delight!
 A red sky in the morning is a shepherd’s warning.'
 Perhaps this saying came to mind if you caught a spectacular sunrise or sunset recently.
-Since biblical times and probably before, proverbs and folklore such as this developed as a way for societies to understand and foretell prevailing weather conditions.
+Since biblical times and probably before, proverbs and folklore such as this developed as a way for societies to understand and foretell weather.
 The 'red sky' proverb has endured across cultures for centuries, and modern science can explain why this is so.

 What causes a red sky at sunrise and sunset?